Siddhesh-Agarwal/blog/cm5jaf4s3000409jsc0vxfshl.md

 * FP, on the other hand, highlights immutability and composition, which often leads to clean and predictable transformations.
 This method is particularly useful in data-heavy fields like data pipelines or distributed systems.

 The key takeaway is that these paradigms excel in certain situations but can fall short if applied too rigidly.
-Sticking to just one paradigm can distract us from the more important question: how does data flow through our system?
+Sticking to just one paradigm can distract us from the more important question: How does data flow through our system?

 ---